ZonK256/BonkBot/README.md

 # BonkBot
-Discord bot made to enchance your roleplay experience 🎉
+Discord bot made to enhance your roleplay experience 🎉

-Disclaimer: this bot (as for current state) is meant to be used with other general-purpose bot (such as [Carl](https://carl.gg)).
-I simply added some features that I felt were lacking and stated, that wouldn't be added in the future by developer.
-Most of them are designed for roleplay server.
+Disclaimer: this bot (as for current state) is meant to be used with another general-purpose bot (such as Carl).
+I simply added some features that I felt were lacking and stated, that wouldn't be added in the future by the developer.
+Most of them are designed for a roleplay server.

-## Fearutes for users:
+## Features for users:
 * Create comments (temp messages) by starting them with "//"
 * Type in temporary channels (messages will be deleted after 24h)
-* Claim spacific channel by typing in them
+* Claim specific channel by typing in them
-* Climb in leaderboard by posting longer responses in threads
+* Climb in the leaderboard by posting longer responses in threads

 ## Features for admins:
-* Purge messages in channel from newest to specifig message ID (excluding them)
+* Purge messages in the channel from newest to specific message ID (excluding them)
-* Check last response by player's character in thread
+* Check last response by the player's character in the thread
-* Move channel to specific category in alphabetic order
+* Move channel to a specific category in alphabetic order

 ## Installing
-You will need [Python 3+](https://www.python.org/downloads/), [discord.py](https://discordpy.readthedocs.io/en/latest/intro.html#installing) and [Discord Bot API key](https://discord.com/developers/applications).
+You will need Python 3+, discord.py, and Discord Bot API key.

-After that, simply navigate to bot directory, fill settings.json with proper informations and run bot by running command:
+After that, simply navigate to bot directory, fill settings.json with proper information and run bot by running the command:

-    python bot.py
+>python bot.py

-Keep in mind, that bot will run as long as command window is open, so you might want to host in on remote server.
+Keep in mind, that bot will run as long as the command window is open, so you might want to host in on a remote server.